An Overview of Benefits of Technology for Students with Dyslexia

 Webspiration - This website is suitable for grades 5-12.
 Students will use visual frameworks to aid in writing skills.

-Vocabulary can be explored by using free websites.
+Vocabulary can be explored by using websites.
 For students with dyslexia, slower or difficult reading leads to reduced vocabulary knowledge.
-The following free tools can be explored to support students in accessing difficult vocabulary:
+The following tools can be explored to support students in accessing difficult vocabulary:

 Visuwords - This online graphic dictionary allows students to create a graphic organizer for individual words.